microsoft/BotFramework-WebChat/packages/embed/README.md

 Below are common questions about the new Gemini page.

-### What is the version of Web Chat I am using on my page?
+### What version of Web Chat am I using on my site?

 Press <kbd>F12</kbd> and look at the console.
 It should say something similar to the following: